 Key points about hernias in children

-- A hernia is when a part of the intestine pushes through a weak spot in the belly muscles.
+- A hernia is when a part of the intestine or other tissue pushes through an opening in the belly muscles.

 - A hernia creates a soft lump or bulge under the skin.

 - A hernia that happens in the belly button area is called an umbilical hernia.

 - A hernia that happens in the groin or scrotum area is called an inguinal hernia.

 - Surgery is needed to treat an inguinal hernia.
 An umbilical hernia may close on its own.